Questions often asked...

 How can I pay for fees?

 You can pay by either BACS or card.
-Cash and cheques payments are no longer accepted.
+Cheques payments are no longer accepted.
+Cash is also allowed as a form of payment, however, as mentioned BACS or card payments are a preference.

 How old do you have to be to join Flying Angels Gymnastics Club?